Bay Darnell: NASCAR

 Darnell made three NASCAR Grand National Series starts in his career.
 In 1954 he started 17th at the only NASCAR race Santa Fe Speedway in Willow Springs, Illinois.
 His car overheated and he retired at the 18th lap of the race finishing last in the 23 car field.
 He made his second start in 1964, starting 23rd for Holman Moody at Atlanta International Raceway.
 In a race of high attrition, he completed 205 of 334 laps before ending with push rod failure to finish 13th in the 39-car field.
 His final NASCAR start was in 1967 when he raced in his own car at Atlanta.
 He started 39th and finished 32nd in the 44-car field.

 Indy Car

 Darnell raced in three Indy Car races.
 His first champ car start was at the DuQuoin in 1965.
 He finished ninth in the 18-car field.
 Darnell returned for this final two Indy Car races in 1968.
 He raced at Trenton Speedway, finishing 14th with engine problems.
 Later that season, he raced at his home race at the Milwaukee Mile.
 He was involved in a wreck on the second lap and finished 23rd.

 Business

 Darnell owned a trucking company in the Chicago area.
 He also built USAC stock cars and in 1977 the St. Petersburg Times called him a "master car builder" who "builds and maintains his own equipment which is considered among the best."

-Personal life
+Personal life and death

-Darnell is the father of Danny Darnell, a well-known Midwestern short-track driver, and grandfather of NASCAR driver Erik Darnell.
+Darnell was the father of Danny Darnell, a well-known Midwestern short-track driver, and grandfather of NASCAR driver Erik Darnell.

+Bay Darnell died in Waukegan, Illinois on February 28, 2023, at the age of 92.